surma/surma.dev/content/things/compile-js.md

 take a variable number of arguments.
 In C++, a function has a fixed number of arguments (well, you _can_ have variadic functions in C++, but they are [weird][variadic cpp]).
-For this reason, I decided to transpile all closures to C++ closures with exactly 2 parameter:  a `JSValue thisArg` and a `std::vector<JSValue>& args`.
+For this reason, I decided to transpile all closures to C++ closures with exactly two parameters:  a `JSValue thisArg` and a `std::vector<JSValue>& args`.

 ### Properties

 I’ll admit: I did not want to implement support for the full prototype chain mechanism.
 At the same time, I did need ways to define methods, getters and other properties on all basic types, so that the logic for things like `myArray.length` had a place to live.
-I decided to give each primtive type class (`JSBool`, `JSNumber`, etc) a shared base class called `JSBase` that offers exactly that: A list of key-value mappings that I interpret as properties.
+I decided to give each primitive type class (`JSBool`, `JSNumber`, etc) a shared base class called `JSBase` that offers exactly that: A list of key-value mappings that I interpret as properties.
 The constructor of each primitive type class puts the expected